Learn About FICA, Social Security, and Medicare Taxes

 - Within that 7.65%, the OASDI (Old Age, Survivors, and Disability program, AKA, Social Security) portion is 6.2%—up to the annual maximum wages subject to Social Security.

 - There is also an additional Medicare tax of 0.9% for higher-income employees that must be withheld when the employee's income reaches $200,000 for the year.
-Employers don't have to pay this additional tax.
+Employees must pay this tax, but employers don't have to pay for it.

 Payments Not Subject to FICA Taxes